EU Ship Recycling Regulation - EU SRR

 Some representatives of the HazMat industry believe that the price for an IHM inspection may eventually cost as much as €65,000 EUR, a fourfold increase compared to the current market price.
 The expert panel during the Norwegian Shipowners’ Association’s 2015 Environmental Conference firmly recommended shipowners to act early in that regard.

-We strongly recommend shipowners to get in touch with us to plan for an IHM inspection and the preparation of an IHM sooner rather than later.
-We alsoupdate and maintain the IHM according to regulations on behalf of shipowners.
+We strongly recommend shipowners to get in touch with us to plan for an IHM inspection and the preparation of an IHM.
+We also update and maintain the IHM according to regulations on behalf of shipowners.